impactorbitco/handbook-main/content/ims/policies/HR/Lone and Vulnerable Worker Policies.md

 Parent item: Health, Safety, and Wellbeing Policy (Health,%20Safety,%20and%20Wellbeing%20Policy%201c0d6625c6798137a51fc57a6c4ef9d9.md)
 Status: Not started
 Version Number: 1.1
+---

 **1. Introduction**

-At Green Orbit Digital, we recognize that some employees may work alone or in isolation as part of their roles.
+At Impact Orbit Creative Group, we recognize that some employees may work alone or in isolation as part of their roles.
 This Lone Worker Policy is designed to ensure the safety, health, and well-being of lone workers by providing guidelines and procedures to minimize risks associated with working alone.
 The policy applies to all employees who may work alone or in isolated conditions as part of their duties.

 **2. Definition of a Lone Worker**